ForgingAntiquity/forgingantiquity.github.io/rodney.md

 Rodney Ast is a Senior Research and Teaching Associate in the Institute for Papyrology at the University of Heidelberg.
+His research interests are methods of authentication and the production of writing in antiquity; ancient literacy; Graeco-Roman social history, archeology, and cultural heritage; digital papyrology and scholarly communication.
+Current projects include the study of written artifacts from the Red Sea area; Latin everyday texts from North Africa; literary agency in Roman Egypt.
+He is particularly interested in scholarly assumptions about purported forgeries.
 For details of his publications, see his [academia.edu page](https://uni-heidelberg.academia.edu/RodneyAst).